-We arrived on a Friday afternoon in early June and took a look around at the tiny house, along with the host’s house up the hill, and the land – rolling countryside in rural Virginia.
+We arrived at our tiny house lodging in Floyd, Virginia on a Friday afternoon in early June.
+After weeks on the road, often in cramped hotel rooms, I was not sure that the tiny house was the best idea, but it was available and fell within our budget, so there we were.
+We took a look around at the tiny house, along with the host’s house up the hill, and the land – rolling rural Virginia countryside.
 Our hosts, Hari, Karl, and their two teenage kids, were away in Roanoke for their daughter’s high school graduation.
 The tiny house looked smaller in person than it had in the photos.
 We have downsized in the past couple of years from a 2400 square foot house to a 700 square foot condo, but that did not prepare us for the 168 square feet of the tiny house.
 Oh, well – we have had endless conversations over the past three years about getting a camper – we figured that the tiny house would provide an opportunity to see whether we could really manage in such a small space.

 Getting to know Floyd

 We put our things in the house and headed down to Floyd.
 In the small amount of research that I had done, I knew a little about Floyd, for example, the Floyd Country Store is a bluegrass and country music destination that offers popular free concerts on Friday night.
 Floyd is part of the Crooked Road Music Trail, a designated path for local music.
 Once in town, we found that Floyd is a fun little place with an easy bustle – it has several cafés and shops, an impressive Saturday morning Farmer’s Market, and friendly locals who always seem ready to welcome a visitor to town.
 Our time in Floyd and the surrounding area was full of good music and good times and I would recommend it to anyone.
-While there, we took a couple of very enjoyable hikes and some interesting local sights.
+While there, we took a couple of very enjoyable hikes and enjoyed some interesting local sights.
 We heard lots of local bluegrass music, and even visited Mount Airy, Andy Griffith’s birthplace and the model for Mayberry, the fictional town in the Andy Griffith Show.
 But the star of the show for me was always the tiny house.

 Life in the tiny house

 We had booked the tiny house for five nights and, despite the surprise of its tiny-ness, I knew almost from the start that this would not be enough time.
 We started our days there awakened by morning birdsong.
 We would eventually move out to the porch and, once there, it was difficult to make ourselves move on to explore the area.
 It was so lovely just to sit and watch the day open up.
-At the end of a day of sightseeing or hiking, I looked forward to returning to the tiny house, enjoying Karl and Hari’s garden right off of the porch and lovely sunset views.
+At the end of a day of sightseeing or hiking, I looked forward to returning to the tiny house, enjoying views of Karl and Hari’s garden right off of the porch and lovely sunsets.

 On our first morning, we tore ourselves away from the tranquility of the porch and ventured down to the Floyd Farmers’ market, where we enjoyed conversations with the vendors and bought fresh bread and shitake mushrooms, local farm-raised chicken, and sugar snaps, which we cooked for dinner that night.
 Later in the week, Hari brought us a dozen eggs from her chickens and invited us to help ourselves to lettuce, strawberries, and other goodies from their large garden.
 We used the eggs and the bounty from the garden to make a frittata one night and salads for several days.
-John and I have always enjoyed making ourselves simple meals from fresh ingredients and most of the places we had stayed on this trip made such a thing difficult to impossible.
+John and I have always enjoyed making ourselves simple meals from fresh ingredients and most of the places we had stayed on this trip made this difficult to impossible.

 Our hosts, Hari and Karl